 In this type of treatment, the patient is prescribed a substitution medication such as methadone, slow release morphine or buprenorphine (tablets/film, sublocade or probuphine), so they can reduce harms of opioid use.

 Opioid use disorders have been on the rise for years.
 Luckily, outside of counselling, there are also excellent medications to help you get your life back from this devastating disease.
-We offer methadone, buprenorphine tablets/film, slow release oral morphine treatment, Sublocade injections and insert Probuphine implants on site.
+We offer methadone, buprenorphine tablets/film, slow release oral morphine treatment, and Sublocade injections.

 After tobacco, alcohol causes the most harm in Canada.
 The over-consumption of alcohol can cause some cancers, cirrhosis, heart disease, injury and death.
 Reduce your long-term health risks by drinking no more than 10 drinks a week (women) or no more than 15 drinks a week (men).
 There are many social and medical treatments to assist you.